HalikarnasModulerEgitimRobotu-HAMER/HAMER_mini/README.md

 -   Some changes have been made to the hamer_mini.urdf file.
 The movement of the wheels problem has solved.
 -   Some bug fixes.

+New Requirements:

+- In order for the "joint_state_publisher" to work, "joint_state_publisher_gui" package must be downloaded to your computer.

+        $ sudo apt update
+        $ sudo apt install ros-melodic-joint-state-publisher-gui

 ---------------------------------------------------------------------------------------------
 Contributors: Alim Kerem Erdoğmuş